kclegg/user-authentication-demo/README.md

 or some form of brute form on the input field.
 In this demo we will look at sql injection to answering a security question for logging in.

-SELECT securityAnswer FROM 'login' WHERE securityAnswer=' fluffy' OR '1=1 ';
+SELECT securityAnswer FROM database.login WHERE securityAnswer=' sqli' OR '1=1 ';

 Key Takeaways: